Moonshammy/game_engine/README.md

-At this time this project is solely for me to practice using C and SDL.
-It's not intended (yet) as an actual game engine.
+This project uses SDL2 Version 2.32.4
-This game engine currently only uses c as the code.
+The project also uses SDL2.ttf for text functions.

-It uses SDL to handle low level hardware support.
+This project is not currently intended for a game engine.
+It's a personal project to get a better understanding of C and lower level coding.